nerds-odd-e/doughnut/README.md

 You can find the database migrations in `backend/src/main/resources/db.migration/`.
 The migrations are run automatically when the backend app starts up.
 It will also run the migrations for test when you run `pnpm backend:test`.
-To trigger the test DB migration manually, run `backend/gradlew testDBMigrate`.
+To trigger the test DB migration manually, run `backend/gradlew migrateTestDB`.

 ### 6. Vue3 web-app frontend